Bri-gid/alx-system_engineering-devops/0x01-shell_permissions/README.md

- Sets the mode of file permission to 753 of hello file
+ Sets the mode of file hello the same as olleh mode